Origami Warriors: Animated adaptation

 An animated television series based on the comic book was produced by Dong Woo Animation and debuted in Taiwan in 2004.
 It aired in Japan on TV Tokyo in 2005; and in 2006, it became the first Taiwanese cartoon shown on South Korean television when it premiered on SBS.
 The staff include animators from Hong Kong, Japan and South Korea.

 Beside borrowing the idea of origami from the comic series, the story and characters of the animation series are greatly altered.
 Instead of combining with their Genies to become Origami Warriors, the characters simply summon their Genies.
 Also, instead of the various adventures and the results of world war in the original series, the characters are all competitors of the "Origami Combat Competition".
-The character designs are also more contemporary of 2000's anime rather than the manhua's style, reminiscient of 1990's manga.
+The character designs are also more contemporary of 2000s anime rather than the manhua's style, reminiscent of 1990s manga.
 The series is also less violent than the original source material.

 The first episode was dubbed into English in 2008 by Vitello Productions as a sales pilot, which localized character names, had new music and featured the voices of Rob Paulsen, Kath Soucie and Cam Clarke.
 This English dubbed episode was available on Toon Goggles, until 2017.